 There’s no better time to talk than in the car, with nothing to do and two hours to go.
 Luckily for me, this past weekend I was in exactly that situation with David, a friend and fellow business owner.
 As the miles passed, we struck up a conversation about an issue that most leaders come across: how to create an owner mindset among our employees.

-Dan is a cofounder of a cutting edge technology and media company based in New York City.
+David is a cofounder of a tech company based in the US.
 If you’re reading this, you know I am also a cofounder of a consulting firm.
-As business owners, there are a few things Dan and I immediately connected on: first - no one cares as much as or more than we do about the success of our business; second - if the business fails, there is no one to blame but ourselves (and our lovely co-founders) and third - we will never accomplish the whole of our vision and goals without bright, motivated, invested employees.
+As business owners, there are a few things David and I immediately connected on: first - no one cares as much as or more than we do about the success of our business; second - if the business fails, there is no one to blame but ourselves (and our lovely co-founders) and third - we will never accomplish the whole of our vision and goals without bright, motivated, invested employees.
 As we dug into that third point - the need for a great team - we identified a few key ways to drive an owner mindset that will enable us to focus on growth and strategy instead of micromanagement and minutiae.

 Owner Mindset 1: Pick Great Partners

 In both our cases, David and I have business partners who compliment our skill sets and fill in our gaps.
 We rely on each other to see in our blind spots and push each other to achieve all that we are capable of.
 We also gut check a lot of ideas and actions with each other.
 Because of our title, and expertise, it’s not hard to get stuck in the trap of being everyone’s go to when they have a question.
 David commented that his people ask him a lot of questions and sometimes use him a bit like they use Amazon’s Alexa.
 "Alexa, what's the weather?"
 "David, where do I find...?"
 They are full of questions, and they ask him for input at every turn.
 While David knows the answer, and wants to help, he can’t spend his time answering basic questions or being a sounding board early stage ideas.